Fair Trade & Organic Coconut Palm Sugar

 An Aren Palm Tree (Arenga pinnata) can produce about 7 liters (1.8 gallons) of sap per day.

 A Coconut Palm Sugar Farmer needs to work almost twice as much as compared to tapping the Borassus or the Aren Palm Trees to produce the same amount of Coconut Palm Sugar Fair Trade & Organic.

 For producing one Kilogram of Fair Trade & Organic Coconut Palm Sugar (Cocos nucifera), the Farmer needs about 8 liter (2 gallons) of sap (Neera/Toddy).
 There are many different factors that are responsible for the quality of the sugar.
 Variances in the quality of the sugar will occur due to tree age, variety, harvest weather, number of the flower stalk from which sap is harvested, soil quality, elevation of the area as well as the Tappers technique.

 Each harvest time the Coconut flowers are freshly cut by the Tapper to drain the sugary sap (Neera/Toddy).
 The sap is collected into bamboo container the Tapper brings up to Coconut Palm Trees.

-To neutralize the slight acid content of the sugary sap (Neera/Toddy), the Coconut Farmers are using the dried sap of the Mangosteen Fruits, which are also certified Organic.
+To neutralize the slight acid content of the sugary sap (Neera/Toddy), the Coconut Farmers are using a mix of the dried resin of the Mangosteen Fruits, which are also certified Organic and Limestone.